tobiaswuerth/rolling_embedding/README.md

 As you see here, the separation between the topics becomes less clear the smaller the chunks get.
 In the end, they just occupy the same region as the word/character vectors get averaged out.

 ---
+# <a id="data_quality_issue"></a>Data Quality Issue

-I was wondering why some papers were located at a different spot.
-For this, I reconstructed the last frame with chunk size 1 and clustered it:
+I was wondering why some papers were located at a different spot on the PCA reduced plane.
+For this, I reconstructed the last frame with chunk size 1 (single character, hard cut) and clustered it:

 ![paper_character_clusters](https://github.com/user-attachments/assets/9e94296e-6a0f-4e7a-a72a-c9b5bfd66060)